Once upon a time there was a girl named Tracy.

 She wrote and wrote and wrote some more.

-Until finally, she remembered what she thought she knew but couldn’t quite remember.
+Until finally, she remembered what she knew she knew but couldn’t quite remember.